-Interpretation services were available for patients who did not have English as a first language.
-Staff communicated with patients in a way that they could understand, for example, communication aids and easy read materials were available.
-Staff helped patients and their carers find further information and access community and advocacy services.
-They helped them ask questions about their care and treatment.
+Staff helped patients and their carers find further information and access community and advocacy services where required.
+They helped them ask questions about their care and treatment and supported patients to complete information requests where appropriate.

 The practice gave patients clear information to help them make informed choices.
 Patients confirmed that staff listened to them, did not rush them and discussed options for treatment with them.
 A dentist described the conversations they had with patients to satisfy themselves they understood their treatment options.